ColOfAbRiX/the-road-to-fp/the_road_to_fp_notes.md

 * Ease of reasoning with black-box approach
 * FP referential transparency makes things cumbersome.
 Requirements of new tools
 * The unfortunate way of learning FP in Scala: Haskell, few books, blog posts
+* Composability
+   * Design and analysis approaches: blackbox, top-down, bottom-up
+   * Composition of blocks
+   * Programming languages and modularity

 ## Scala language feature: Case classes